-- (3) At September 30, 2021, the remaining subordinated debt included EUR 478 million of undated floating-rate subordinated notes (TSDIs). - (4) Undated participating subordinated notes issued by BNP SA in July 1984 for a total amount of EUR 337 million are redeemable only in the event of the liquidation of the Issuer, but may be redeemed in accordance with the terms specified in the French law of January 3, 1983.
-The number of notes outstanding as at September 30, 2021 was 1,434,092 amounting to approximately EUR 219 million.
+(3) At September 30, 2022, the remaining subordinated debt included EUR 533 million of undated floating-rate subordinated notes (TSDIs).

+(4) Undated participating subordinated notes issued by BNP SA in July 1984 in a total amount of EUR 337 million are redeemable only in the event of the liquidation of the Issuer, but may be redeemed in accordance with the terms specified in the French law of January 3, 1983.
+The number of notes outstanding as at September 30, 2022 was 1,434,092 amounting to approximately EUR 219 million.
 Payment of interest is obligatory, but the Board of Directors may postpone interest payments if the Ordinary General Meeting of shareholders held to approve the financial statements notes that there is no income available for distribution.
-Additionally, as at September 30, 2021, there were 28,689 undated participating subordinated notes issued by Fortis Banque France (amounting to approximately EUR 4 million) and 6,773 undated participating subordinated notes issued by Banque de Bretagne (amounting to approximately EUR 2 million) outstanding; both entities have since been merged into BNP Paribas. - (5) Subordinated debt corresponds to an issue of Convertible And Subordinated Hybrid Equity-linked Securities (CASHES) made by Fortis Bank SA/NV (now acting in Belgium under the commercial name BNP Paribas Fortis) in December 2007, for an initial nominal amount of €3 billion, which has now been reduced to an outstanding nominal amount of EUR 948 million corresponding to a market value of EUR 918 million at September 30, 2021.
+Additionally, as at September 30, 2022, there were 28,689 undated participating subordinated notes issued by Fortis Banque France (amounting to approximately EUR 4 million) and 6,773 undated participating subordinated notes issued by Banque de Bretagne (amounting to approximately EUR 2 million) outstanding; both entities have since been merged into BNP Paribas.

+(5) Subordinated debt corresponds to an issue of Convertible And Subordinated Hybrid Equity-linked Securities (CASHES) made by Fortis Bank SA/NV (now acting in Belgium under the commercial name BNP Paribas Fortis) in December 2007, in an initial nominal amount of EUR 3 billion, reduced as of September 30, 2022 to an outstanding nominal amount of EUR 948 million corresponding to a market value of EUR 696 million as of such date.
 They bear interest at a floating rate equal to three-month EURIBOR plus a margin equal to 2% paid quarterly in arrears.
 The CASHES are undated but may be exchanged for Ageas (previously Fortis SA/NV) shares at the holder's sole discretion at a price per Ageas share of €239.40.
-However, as of December 19, 2014, the CASHES are subject to automatic exchange into Ageas shares if the price of Ageas shares is equal to or higher than €359.10 for twenty consecutive trading days.
+As from December 19, 2014, however, the CASHES are subject to automatic exchange into Ageas shares if the price of Ageas shares is equal to or higher than €359.10 for twenty consecutive trading days.
 The principal amount will never be redeemed in cash.
 The rights of CASHES holders are limited to the Ageas shares held by BNP Paribas Fortis and pledged to them.